 It took me eight months to rock up to the Melbourne Social Writer’s Group.
-I was so nervous but I had to reach out; I was drowning in my own head.
+I was so nervous but I had to reach out – I was drowning in my own head.
 I walked along Melbourne’s beautiful river and in to the Wharf Hotel where I saw the Meet Up sign sitting on top of the table in between four other people.
 I introduced myself, laughed nervously, got a glass of wine and asked what everyone had been writing.
 All four people threw their laptops and print-outs on to my lap.

-Meeting with other writers is a great way to grow in your writing, not just in skill or experience but in confidence.
+Meeting with other writers is a great way to grow in writing, not just in skill or experience but in confidence.

 With experience, comes confidence.
-As your confidence builds, you begin to make more decisions that will save you time and energy and improve your quality of writing.
-You will learn to openly accept criticism, as well as note it in other writers’ work, and provide feedback constructively.
-This can help you to develop your writing.
+As confidence builds, one begin to make more decisions that will save time and energy and improve the quality of one’s writing.
+It is good to learn to openly accept criticism, as well as note it in other writers’ work, and provide feedback constructively.
+This can help to develop one’s writing.

-One other important aspect about socialising through various writing groups is that it brings all different types of writing styles, genres, experience, mediums to the table.
+An important aspect about socialising through various writing groups is that it brings all different types of writing styles, genres, experience, mediums to the table.
 This means that you can be inspired by others’ writing easily, creating more creative input.